tofumatt/wp-calypso/client/components/domains/contact-details-form-fields/README.md

 ### disableSubmitButton {Bool} (optional)

-Disables the submit button and therefore prevents form submission
+Disables the submit button, and therefore prevents form submission

 **Default value**: `false`

 ### getIsFieldDisabled {Func} (optional)

-Executed at render time providing the parent component with an opportunity to disable individual or all the form fields.
+Executed at render time providing the parent component with an opportunity to disable individual/all the form fields.

 #### Arguments